ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

    hiptensorHandle_t handle;

-hiptensorInitTensorDescriptor is replaced by hiptensorCreateTensorDescriptor().
+hiptensorInitTensorDescriptor is replaced by `hiptensorCreateTensorDescriptor() <../api-reference/api-reference.html#hiptensorcreatetensordescriptor>`_.
 This is not just a name change; the last argument has been changed.
-Specifically, instead of specifying the hiptensorOperator_t (which is now part of the operation descriptor), the user specifies the alignment of the tensor pointer in bytes.
+Specifically, instead of specifying the `hiptensorOperator_t <../api-reference/api-reference.html#hiptensoroperator-t>`_ (which is now part of the operation descriptor), the user specifies the alignment of the tensor pointer in bytes.

 hipTensor 1.x
 ^^^^^^^^^^^^^^